Considering Teachery vs Teachable?

 #2 Quizzes

-Teachery also does not let you offer quizzes while Teachable does.
-In fact, Teachable will even let you create in-depth graded quizzes to help your students better grasp what you are trying to teach them.
+Teachery also does not let you offer quizzes, while Teachable does.
+Teachable will even let you create in-depth graded quizzes to help your students better grasp what you are trying to teach them.

-Personally, I feel quizzes are a great way to get your students engaged with your course material but also at the same time see if they are retaining the information that you are teaching them.
-If you plan to have quizzes within your courses then Teachable is the clear winner here.
+Quizzes are a great way to engage your students with your course material and, simultaneously, see if they retain the information you are teaching them.
+Teachable is the clear winner here if you plan quizzes within your courses.

 Teachable 2 Teachery 0